Grand National Treasure: Royal Decorations

-King Mongkut of the present Chakri dynasty created the “Dara Irapot” or the “Three – headed Elephant Star” to be adorned on his attire pursuant of the European custom.
+King Mongkut of the present Chakri dynasty created the “Dara Irapot” or the “Three–headed Elephant Star” to be adorned on his attire pursuant of the European custom.
 In the following years, the “Dara Noparat” or the Star of Nine Gems was created to be bestowed upon members of the royal family.
-Other “Dara” were also created by royal command such as ”The White Elephant Star” to be presented to officials and foreigners as a reward for their good service.
-The Chochasi and Rajasi Stars were bestowed on the Ministers of Defense and Interior respectively.
+Other “Dara” were also created by royal command, such as ”The White Elephant Star” to be presented to officials and foreigners as a reward for their good service.
+The Chochasi and Rajasi Stars were bestowed on the Ministers of Defense and Interior, respectively.

-The tradition of creation and bestowal of the royal decorations has since been a legacy transmitted from every reign until the present.
-Although the origins of royal Thai decoration are not in current usage, their significance have been immersed into and become part of the nation's heritage.
+The tradition of creation and bestowal of the Royal decorations has since been a legacy transmitted from every reign until the present.
+Although the origins of royal Thai decoration are not in current usage, their significance has been immersed into and become part of the nation's heritage.

 Ornaments

 Ornaments are used by members of the royal family and courtiers during various auspicious ceremonies.
-Their design and the metal used differ according to the rank of the recipient.
-The items includes bracelets, gold chains, chest-piece decorations, rings decorated with gems, gold belts and buckles and upper arm decorations.
+Their design and the metal used differ according to the recipient's rank.
+The items include bracelets, gold chains, chest-piece decorations, rings decorated with gems, gold belts and buckles and upper arm decorations.

 Thai Coins

-The evolution of Thai Coins began with the flat, round coins of the Funan Kingdom which occupied the areas which is now Thailand around the 1st – 6th centuries A.D.
-The early coins of Thailand represented the influence of India and China.These early coins were made of bronze and copper and had a square hole in the center.
+The evolution of Thai Coins began with the flat, round coins of the Funan Kingdom, which occupied the areas which are now Thailand around the 1st – 6th centuries A.D.
+The early coins of Thailand represented the influence of India and China.
+These early coins were made of bronze and copper and had a square hole in the center.
 Thai coins history is closely related to the history of India, as Indian traders and merchants traveled through Thailand en route to China.
-Coins from India would sometimes end up in Thailand, and vice versa.
-It was not until the middle of the 13th century when indigenous Thai money was first introduced when the people of Sukhothai created their own money for use in the kingdom.
+Coins from India would sometimes end up in Thailand and vice versa.
+It was not until the middle of the 13th century when indigenous Thai money was first introduced when the people of Sukhothai created their own money for use in the Kingdom.
 The money, which is commonly called “Pod Duang” by the Thais, or is better known by foreigners as “Bullet money”, had been a dominant currency in the Thai monetary system for more than 600 years before being replaced by flat modern coins in 1904.